apriltaoyvr/dracula-foundry/README.md

 If you see something off, let me know and I'll see what I can do.

 ## Screenshot(s)
-Pictures of Dracula with Minimal UI, Midi QOL, Combat Hud, and Dice Tray:
+Pictures of Dracula with Minimal UI, Midi QOL, Combat Carousel, and Dice Tray:
 ![Screenshot 1](https://user-images.githubusercontent.com/95392008/147394182-0cb0a781-4d84-4b28-958e-0c2ed6526b4d.png)
 ![Screenshot 5](https://user-images.githubusercontent.com/95392008/147394179-6777840b-3554-4e9c-b4c3-50cd99616ee2.png)